-I recently found myself hanging out in Athens for 24 hours.
+I recently found in Athens for 24 hours, the Greek Capital of Greece.
 It was short and sweet but after traveling 15 hours with a teething nine month old baby, the layover was just what we needed before heading to Santorini.
-If you too find yourself in Athens for a short period of time, here’s how to make the most of it!
+If you too find yourself for 1 day in Athens with kids, here’s how to make the most of it!

 “Acropolis” means the high point of the city

 Built at the foot of the Acropolis, Plaka is one of the oldest neighbourhoods in Athens.
-Its village-like atmosphere, neoclassical buildings, family-fun cafes, shops and museums make it a favourite among visitors who stroll along its narrow cobblestoned streets.
+Its village-like atmosphere, neoclassical buildings, family-fun cafes and bars, and museums make it a favourite among visitors who stroll along its narrow streets.
 Weather you like people watching, eating, or walking around, the Plaka is a great to explore with a baby.

 If you’re looking to stay in the Plaka, there are many hotels to choose from.
 Check out the Plaka Hotel, as it is strategically located in walking distance to the acropolis, Monastiraki square, and has an enviable view of the Parthenon.
 This hotel tends to sell out quickly so try to book in advance.

 Plaka is situated under the Acropolis with the Parthenon as the focal point.
-Take full advantage of this backdrop skyline as the sunsets at a the rooftop bar.
-A is for Athens as a his boutique hotel with stunning rooftop views, close proximity to Monastiraki railway station, and near Psiri, a quirky nightlife district with picturesque cafes.
+Take full advantage of this backdrop skyline as the sunsets at a rooftop bar.
+A is for Athens is a his boutique hotel with stunning rooftop views, close proximity to Monastiraki metro station, and near Psiri, a quirky nightlife district with picturesque cafes.

 Whatever you do, make sure you eat Greek Food…